 This loop specifically is .9 miles (less than 1 mile!) and is a moderately trafficked, easy loop with gorgeous mountain views.

 If you’re looking for a longer hike, there are many more hiking trails in the park.
 You can certainly do the Point Loop short hike, or go for longer hikes at well-marked trails.
+Take a longer loop of around 1.7 miles and hike to the Islands trail, which connects you to Centennial Trail!

 There are also several flat, shady spots for picnicking, so if you think you’ll get hungry or want to make a day of it, pack some snacks!